shepdio/shepd-cli/README.md

 ```

 Once that's done, you'll have a new `my-device.conf` file.
 You should copy this to `/etc/shepd/shepd.conf` on the system you're using [SHEPD DNS](https://github.com/shepdio/shepd-dns) on to monitor/filter traffic.
 Create a new 'device' in this way for each system you want to monitor.

+## Sources

+You'll notice there's no source code in this repository yet.
+That will change - once the code has undergone proper review and sanity checking, it will be uploaded here.